Earl Gros: Early life

-College
+College career

 Gros attended Louisiana State University (LSU), and played on the varsity football team from 1959 to 1961, under head coach Paul Dietzel.
 He started his first game for LSU in September 1961, at fullback.
 As a senior in 1961, he had 90 rushing attempts for 406 yards and four touchdowns.
 During the regular season, Gros did not have one rush for a loss of yardage in his 90 attempts.
 His teammates included future NFL players Billy Truax, Roy Winston and Jerry Stovall, among others.
 The 1961 LSU Tigers had a 10–1 record, and were ranked No. 4 in the final Associated Press (AP) poll that year.
 They defeated Colorado in the Orange Bowl, 25–7.
 Gros played a valuable role rushing and blocking in the Orange Bowl victory, and led all runners with 55 yards in 10 carries.

-In 1962, Gros received the Percy E. Roberts Award as LSU’s Most Valuable Player.
+In 1962, Gros received the Percy E. Roberts Award as LSU's Most Valuable Player.
 The 220-pound (99.8 kg) Gros was selected to play in the Senior Bowl.
 Gros played in the 1962 Chicago College All-Star Game against the Green Bay Packers, who had drafted him.
 Gros scored a touchdown against the Packers in the game on August 3, 1962.

 Professional career

-Gros played two seasons with the Green Bay Packers (1962-63), three seasons with the Philadelphia Eagles (1964–1966), three with the Pittsburgh Steelers (1967–1969), and one game in with the New Orleans Saints.
+Gros played two seasons with the Green Bay Packers (1962–63), three seasons with the Philadelphia Eagles (1964–1966), three with the Pittsburgh Steelers (1967–1969), and one game in with the New Orleans Saints.